NCBI-Hackathons/GeneExpressionAging/README.md

 ## Structue

-Django serves the data through API calls, and polymer builds the front end from nice reusable we components.
+Django serves the data through API calls, and polymer builds the front end from nice reusable web components.

 ## Requirements